aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 ![cleanup](./doc/cloudformation_cleanup.png)

-Note that the deletion initiated from CloudFormation console does not delete objects in S3 buckets, S3 buckets, verified email address in Amazon SES and models created in Amazon SageMaker.
+Note that the deletion initiated from CloudFormation console does not delete derivatives from the demo such as objects in S3 buckets, S3 buckets, verified email address in Amazon SES and models created in Amazon SageMaker.
 Please remove them individually.
 To remove the verified email adress in Amazon SES, please go to the [Amazon SES console](https://us-west-2.console.aws.amazon.com/ses/home?region=us-west-2#verified-senders-email:), select the email address you provided, and hit **Remove**.

 ![remove_email](./doc/email_remove.png)

 ## Additional resources

+Come and learn how to run pure statistical simulation with Amazon SageMaker Processing.
+We have a [blog](https://aws.amazon.com/blogs/machine-learning/performing-simulations-at-scale-with-amazon-sagemaker-processing-and-r-on-rstudio/) and a [repository](https://github.com/aws-samples/amazon-sagemaker-statistical-simulation-rstudio) showing you how.

 The human approval architecture is inspired by and has taken parts from [Deploying a Human Approval Project](https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-human-approval.html).